-Reading Time: 7 minutesWeekends are made for brunches.
-In Hong Kong, brunch has birthed a life all of its own.
-With brunches that can stretch for hours, plus new and exciting cafes popping up in our local areas all the time.
-What better way to luxuriate over a lovely late morning meal than to head out to one of the Family friendly brunches in Hong Kong.
+Reading Time: 8 minutesWeekends are made for brunches.
+In Hong Kong, brunch has birthed a life all of its own, with brunches that can stretch for hours, plus new and exciting cafes popping up in our local areas all the time.
+What better way to luxuriate over a lovely late morning meal than to head out to enjoy one of the family friendly brunches in Hong Kong.
 From brunch classics like eggs benedict to buffets, Asian fusion, dim sum and more (with or without free-flowing drinks packages), here are a few of our favourite family friendly brunches in Hong Kong.

 Editors Note: Due to the current COVID-19 pandemic, social distancing restrictions are changing daily, please check with venues for regular updates.